-Although there are several types of crowns, porcelain (tooth-colored) crowns are the most popular, because they resemble your natural teeth.
-They are highly durable and will last many years but, like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting, beautiful smile.
+Although there are several types of crowns, porcelain tooth-colored crowns are the most popular because they resemble natural teeth.
+They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
+Porcelain crowns are made to match the shape, size and color of your teeth giving you a natural, long-lasting, beautiful smile.
 The procedure for installing a dental crown is fast and relatively painless.